Hoya Corporation: ReadSpeaker

-On July 13, 2017, it was announced that the HOYA had acquired ReadSpeaker.
+On July 13, 2017, it was announced that Hoya had acquired ReadSpeaker.
 ReadSpeaker was founded in 1999 and headquartered in Huis ter Heide, Utrecht in the Netherlands at the time of the acquisition.
 ReadSpeaker is a text-to-speech technology that allows users to highlight words that are being spoken, and users can save the speech in an MP3 format.
 It has been used to transform websites to speech.
 The International Herald Tribune employed the tool to turn into podcasts the stories it publishes online.
-In a paper for the 2016 International Conference on Software Process Improvement, José Ortega and his coauthors said, ReadSpeaker "works 100% online, is a good reference but is commercial and costs".
+In a paper for the 2016 International Conference on Software Process Improvement, José Ortega and his coauthors said, ReadSpeaker "works 100% online, is a good reference but is commercial and costs."

+Voice cloning

+In 22 May 2025 it was claimed their voice product "Iona" was the result of recording work done by the actress Gayanne Potter in 2021 which at the time she understood would just be used for accessibility and e-learning software, but is now available generally and as the announcer on ScotRail trains.

+MiYOSMART

+MiYOSMART is an optical lens made by Hoya to correct myopia.
+It was released in 2018.
+A three-year-study found that it reduces myopia by 60% in children aged eight to thirteen years.